-Our Efficient and Equitable Transportation Agenda identifies six specific policies to create a more diverse, efficient and equitable regional transportation system.
+Our Efficient and Equitable Transportation Action Plan identifies eight specific policies to create a more diverse, efficient and equitable regional transportation system.
 By improving resource-efficient travel, and providing incentives for travellers to use the most efficient options for each trip, it can achieve emission and traffic reduction targets and provide diverse economic, social and environmental benefits.

 Our transportation system could be significantly more efficient and equitable if it had better mobility options and incentives for travellers to choose the most efficient option for each trip.
 Although few motorists want to give up driving altogether, surveys indicate that many would prefer to drive less and rely more on other modes, provided they are convenient, comfortable and affordable.
 The policies and programs recommended here respond to these demands, making everybody better off overall, including people who continue to drive.

-This report describes six specific policies to increase our transport efficiency and equity in our region.
+This report describes eight policies to increase our transport efficiency and equity in our region.
 Most are not new ideas – this agenda simply accelerates and expands existing plans to create a more diverse, efficient and equitable transportation system.
-If fully implemented to the degree that is cost-effective the six policies can increase walking, bicycling and transit travel by 50-100%, reduce automobile travel by 20-30%, achieve regional emission and traffic reduction targets, and provide numerous benefits.
+If fully implemented to the degree that is cost-effective these policies can increase walking, bicycling and transit travel by 50-100%, reduce automobile travel by 20-30%, achieve regional emission and traffic reduction targets, and provide numerous benefits.
 Everybody benefits, including motorists!

 1. Accelerate Regional Transit Plan Implementation